willhowlett/optimize-ready/README.md

 optimizeReady({
   'GTM-XXXXXX': true
 }, {
-  timeout: 7000, //The max time (in milliseconds) the listener will wait.
+  timeout: 7000, //The max time (in milliseconds) the listener will wait before firing anyway.
+Set to null to only trigger if Optimize fires (only use if sure optimizeReady will fire before Optimize)
   dataLayer: 'dataLayer' //The name of property that references the dataLayer object.
 })